larryturner/diamondback/readme.md

 The notebook serves as a tool for visualization, validation, and demonstration of diamondback capabilities.

-A Jupyter notebook may be run on a remote server without installation on Binder, which dynamically builds and deploys a Docker container from a GitHub repository, or installed from GitHub and run on a local system.
+A Jupyter notebook may be run on a remote server without installation with Binder, which dynamically builds and deploys a Docker container from a GitHub repository, or installed from GitHub and run on a local system.